Muts256/Sentinel/README.md

 - <b> Sentinel </b>
   - [Sentinel](https://github.com/Muts256/Sentinel)

-The objective of this lab is to simulate a Security Operations Center (SOC) environment by deploying a honeynet in Microsoft Azure, forwarding security logs into Microsoft Sentinel, and detecting a brute force attack in real time.
+This lab aims to simulate a Security Operations Center (SOC) environment by deploying a honeynet in Microsoft Azure, forwarding security logs into Microsoft Sentinel, and detecting a brute force attack in real time.
 The project demonstrates the end-to-end SOC workflow, including log ingestion, threat detection using KQL queries, incident creation and investigation, and enrichment with external threat intelligence sources such as Pulsedive.

 Objective:
   - To enhance practical skills using a Sentinel.